🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Quickbook's landing page.

-Above the fold is perfect simplicity.
-Semrush communicates what they’re all about and placed a centered, bright orange CTA right where the visitor will notice it.
+Semrush communicates what they're all about and places a centered, bright orange CTA right where the visitor will notice it.

 B2B landing pages - semrush